JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/monk-way-of-the-long-death-scag.md

 ### Touch of the Long Death (Level 17)

 Starting at 17th level, your touch can channel the energy of death into a creature.
 As an action, you touch one creature within 5 feet of you, and you expend 1 to 10 ki points.
-The target must make a Constitution saving throw, and it takes `2d10` necrotic damage per ki point spent on a failed save, or half as much damage on a successful one.
+The target must make a Constitution saving throw, and it takes `dice: 2d10|avg` (`2d10`) necrotic damage per ki point spent on a failed save, or half as much damage on a successful one.